The biggest barrier to customer-centricity, or in other words client-centricity, is the lack of a culture that focuses on customers.

 Social media—Read, respond, and take note of the responses you get on social media.
 This can be one of the first indicators of a major problem or an area of improvement.

-Net Promoter Score (What is NPS?
-NPS is the abbreviation of Net Promoter Score, which is a measurement of your customers’ satisfaction with your product on a scale of -100 to 100.
-It…)—NPS is primarily used to measure customer loyalty and satisfaction with a single question while they’re using your product.
+Net Promoter Score (NPS)—NPS is primarily used to measure customer loyalty and satisfaction with a single question while they’re using your product.

-What is Customer Experience?
-Customer experience refers to the experience of customers with a business’s products and the overall brand.
-When offering products and services to a group of people,… surveys—Whether you use a Customer Satisfaction Score (CSAT) survey or a Customer Effort Score (CES), gathering information immediately after an interaction is the key.
+Customer experience surveys—Whether you use a Customer Satisfaction Score (CSAT) survey or a Customer Effort Score (CES), gathering information immediately after an interaction is the key.